 Two, many climbing gyms have noticed a spike in accidents when they re-opened.
 Since most of you have not been climbing for months, it is important for us to make sure everyone is climbing and bouldering safely.

-These two free workshops are an integral part of our Covid-19 risk mitigation strategy,
+This free workshop is an integral part of our Covid-19 risk mitigation strategy,

 Mountain Extreme is testing a liquid-chalk-only policy for the foreseeable future.
 Our understanding of how COVID-19 spreads is constantly evolving, but airborne transmission is believed to be the primary way the virus is spread.
 By eliminating loose chalk, we are trying to limit airborne dust.
 This reduces the particles in the air, which reduces irritants to the eyes and airways and for many climbers will lessen the need to touch our eyes and faces.
 In other gyms that have implemented this, the difference in air quality appears to be significant.
 We are also offering the world's first Hygienic Chalk which contains the concentration of ethanol (80%) recommended by the WHO, CDC, and FDA for Alcohol-Based Hand Sanitizer Products.
 Its available in the shop right now, go and grab some!